1. Applying for Financial Assistance

 Extenuating family circumstances, such as long term loss of employment or income, death, separation or divorce, medical and dental expenses not covered by insurance, dependent student relationship with parent(s), and dependent care or disability expenses related to the student’s education, can affect a student’s financial aid package.
 If a student would like a review of their financial aid because of extenuating circumstances, the student should contact Financial Services.
 Changes in the income of a dependent student are not considered for exception.

 4. Financial Aid Requirements

 4.1 Unsatisfied Requirements

 Financial Services may request additional documentation before financial aid can be processed.
 Common requirement categories include Verification, Diploma, and resolving conflicting information such as Social Security, Selective Service, and Citizenship information.
+All requirements will be posted on MySAIL.
 View instructions for checking requirements status on MySAIL.